 This was enough to work with 1 50 gallon drum cut in half.
 To make 2 containers.

 The lengths were cut to allow for the cap & elbow to be added.
 I got hubby to drill holes through about ever 1/2 inch.
 This way water would flow out both sides evenly.
-It was placed in the drum with the holes to the sided.

 Here is an updated photo.
 The potatoes are way bigger in the red tub.
 I wonder if it is the red color.
 As they are saying now to use red plastic under the tomato plants for better health.
 As you see the top right are 2 other potatoes plants in the top soil bags.
 I started them all at the same time, and transplanted one to the red container.
 Where it took off in growth.
 Soon I will add more soil to all of them.